-When creating a new Team Folder, members of the MCommunity group who have not activated their U-M Dropbox account (i.e., logged in to U-M Dropbox with their UMICH credentials) will not be counted as members of the Team Folder.
-Once a user activates their U-M Dropbox account, they will be added to the Team Folder’s member list.
+When creating a new Team Folder, members of the MCommunity group who have not created their U-M Dropbox account will not be counted as members of the Team Folder.
+Once a user creates their U-M Dropbox account, they will be added to the Team Folder’s member list.

 By default, syncing Team Folders to your desktop is deactivated in the U-M domain.
 This helps to protect any sensitive university data from being synced to personal devices.